-Small Cell infrastructure - Low-powered antennas and related equipment that provide cellular and data coverage to smaller geographic areas, supplementing the larger cellular network and improving service for wireless customers.
+Small Cell infrastructure - Low-powered antennas and related equipment, including disconnects and meters, that provide cellular and data coverage to smaller geographic areas, supplementing the larger cellular network and improving service for wireless customers.

 Standalone poles - Independent poles that antennas are attached to for the purpose of transmitting wireless signals.